 Mastering¶

 In this tutorial, we will deploy and run the SD-Core 5G core network following Control and User Plane Separation (CUPS) principles.
 The radio and cell phone simulator will also be deployed on an isolated cluster.
-Multipass is used to create separate VMs connected with LXD networking.
+This tutorial uses LXD with Terraform to deploy the required infrastructure.

 1. Prepare the Host machine¶